ssanj/babyloncandle/posts/2018-01-12-readert-writert.md

 ReaderT \r -> -- your value of (m a)
 ```

 This might all seem very confusing at the moment.
 These are different ways of lifting values into the transformer stack at different points.
+Once you start using the ReaderT MT this will become clearer.

 Some other useful functions that work with the ReaderT MT are: